The Premature Prediction:

 Them.
 Not Us.

 The Giants, one of the elder races, have been expelled and forced into a social system that is both unnatural to them, and is gradually destroying them.
 They now number less than one hundred, and from the general attitude of wizards, the sooner the last of them kill each other off the better.
 The Goblins, for all their recognized intelligence and skill are 2nd-class citizens.
 The House Elves are enslaved outright.
 The Centaurs, credited as being wiser than average, and the Merrows have both withdrawn behind their own barricades which they jealously guard, and with good cause, for they cannot reasonably expect any better treatment from wizards than the rest of the wizards’ “allies”.
 Any other magical race of Beings — nature spirits of various sorts for the most part — seem to live completely at the discretion of wizards.
-And for about the first hundred years or so of Seclusion many of the Muggle-born were largely abandoned to their fate amid the fields of alien corn.
+And for about the first hundred years or so of Seclusion any of the Muggle-born who did not live in proximity to the covert wizards were largely abandoned to their fate amid the fields of alien corn.
 And over the 300 years that the wizarding world has existed, the whole situation has only become steadily worse.
 Producing an environment in which predators like the Death Eaters and their allies can flourish.

 Clearly the “fatal flaw” was inherent in the foundation of this secret world and has only continued to perpetuate itself.